apache/trafficserver/doc/admin-guide/plugins/webp_transform.en.rst

 Webp Transform Plugin
 *********************

-This plugin converts jpeg and png images and transforms them into webp format.
+This plugin converts jpeg and png images and transforms them into webp format for browsers that support webp.
-All response with content-type 'image/jpeg' or 'image/png' will go through the transform.
+Also, the plugin converts webp images and transforms them to jpeg for browsers that don't support webp All response with content-type 'image/jpeg' or 'image/png' will go through the transform.
-Content-type is changed to 'image/webp' on successful transformation.
+Content-type is changed to 'image/webp' or 'image/jpeg' on successful transformation.

 Installation
 ============

 Add the following line to :file:`plugin.config`::

-    webp_transform.so
+    webp_transform.so [convert_to_jpeg,convert_to_webp]

 Note